codaholichq/codaholic/content/posts/java-docker-best-practices.md

 9. Make Sure Java is Container-Aware
 10. Be Careful with Automatic Docker Container Generation Tools

-Let's look at these best practices and get a proper understanding on how to apply them.
+Let's look at these best practices and properly understand how to apply them.

 1.  **Specify Explicit and Predictable Docker Base Image Tags**: Choose specific and versioned base images for your Java containers.
 Avoid using generic tags like "latest," as it may lead to unexpected changes in your environment over time.
 Explicitly specifying tags ensures consistency and predictability in your container environment.